Golu-Guptha/todo_list/README.md

 # todo_list
-todo list application using SQL database interaction using PostgreSQL
+todo list application using SQL database, interacting with SQL database using PostgreSQL